SystemsApproach/tcpcc/variants.rst

    Endpoint-Centric, Physical-Layer Bandwidth Measurements
    <https://arxiv.org/abs/2002.03475>`__.
 SIGCOMM 2020.

-   L. Peterson and O. Sunay. `5G Mobile Networks: A System's Approach
+   L. Peterson and O. Sunay. `5G Mobile Networks: A Systems Approach
    <https://5G.systemsapproach.org>`__.
 January 2020.

+Another aspect of cellular networks that makes them a novel challenge for TCP congestion control is that the bandwidth of a link, as seen by a TCP flow traversing it, is not constant.
+As noted by the BBR authors, a scheduler for a wireless link can use the number of queued packets for a given client as an input to its scheduling algorithm, and hence the "reward" for building up a queue can be an increase in bandwidth provided by the scheduler.
+BBR has attempted to address this in its design by ensuring that it is aggressive enough to queue at least some packets in the buffers of wireless links.

 Research inquiries aside, it's interesting to ask if the wireless link is all that special, and the deep buffers in the RAN are all that